ts-rest/ts-rest/apps/docs/docs/core/custom.md

 ### Accessing the raw body and content type

-Our client automatically stringifies your `body` input for mutations.
+Ts-Rest automatically stringifies your `body` input for mutations.
 You can access the raw body object and content-type like so:

 ```typescript
 const client = initQueryClient(postsApi, {